eraofchaos/eraofchaos.github.io/units/Dragon Golem.md

 ---
 title: "Dragon Golem"
 permalink: /units/Dragon Golem/
-excerpt: "Units The ultimate invention made with Dwarven technology.
+excerpt: "Era of Chaos Units.
+Units.
+Era of Chaos The ultimate invention made with Dwarven technology.
 Each part, the perfect combination of machine and magic, is filled with inexhaustible power."
 unitID: 609
-last_modified_at: 2021-02-09
+last_modified_at: 2021-02-19
-lang: en
+locale: en
 ref: "Dragon Golem"
 toc: true
 ---